pyqg/pyqg_gallery/README.md

 # pyqg_gallery

 A collection of [pyqg](https://github.com/pyqg/pyqg) examples.
-This gallery is rendered on [nbviewer](http://nbviewer.ipython.org/github/pyqg/pyqg_gallery/blob/master/examples/LarichevHeld1995/LH95.ipynb), but need to be cloned or downloaded, and executed locally.
+This gallery is rendered on [nbviewer](http://nbviewer.ipython.org/github/pyqg/pyqg_gallery/blob/master/examples/LarichevHeld1995/LH95.ipynb), but examples need to be cloned or downloaded, and executed locally.
 # Contributing

 The workflow for contributing to `pyqg_gallery` is similar